JESUSGARZ/CV/README.md

 <summary>
 Create getData.js function #3: Create getData.js function to consume an API</summary>
 <br>
-I  created the function but as a hook, and you can find it as  useData in the folder ./src/hook, it works very good.
+I  created the function but as a hook, and you can find it as useData in the folder ./src/hook.

 </details>